fleek-network/fleek-network-docs/docs/node/install.md

 ```

 :::tip
 Once Rust generates the binary `lightning-node`, you can find it in the directory `$HOME/.cargo/bin/lightning-node`.
+The location can be overridden if `$CARGO_HOME` is set.
 Alternatively, if you've run the `cargo build` command and depending on the usage of `+stable` flag, the binary should be located at `~/fleek-network/lightning/target/debug/lightning-node` or `~/fleek-network/lightning/target/release/lightning-node`.
 :::

-You can create an `lgtn` symbolic link to `/usr/local/bin` to make it available globally.
+You can create a `lgtn` symbolic link to `/usr/local/bin` to make it available globally.

 ```sh
 sudo ln -s "/home/lgtn/.cargo/bin/lightning-node" /usr/local/bin/lgtn